 Just like the weighted squat, this exercise needs enough clearance.
 Ideally, you should rest your legs over a bench while gripping a barbell positioned over a rack.
 You can also place your hands over another bench or even a box, but that will put considerable stress on your wrists.

 Sled pulls are ideally performed with a sled harness that wraps around your torso.
-This exercise is a great way to build power and endurance while sizzling your body fat away.
+This exercise is great for building power and endurance while sizzling your body fat.

 If you don’t own a sled harness, a dip belt worn backward can perform the same job.
 That said, I tend to prefer strap belts over those with chains.
 Although both are equally effective, the rattling noise of the latter is bound to annoy the people around you.